Hyperion13-cmd/Ozgun-UKB-Flight-Computer/README.md

 ## 📌 Project Overview
-"Özgün UKB" is a custom-designed Flight Control Computer developed for high-altitude rocket competitions (Teknofest / IREC).
+"Özgün UKB" is a custom-designed Flight Control Computer developed for high-altitude rocket competitions (Teknofest).
 It is engineered to perform real-time flight dynamics tracking, autonomous dual-stage parachute deployment, and long-range telemetry communication under high vibration and extreme G-force environments.

 ### ⚙️ Core System Architecture
 The hardware architecture is built around the Arduino Nano ESP32, integrating industrial-grade sensors and power management: